PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Warning: This page contains material that may be considered not safe for work.

 This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Pornography (or porn, pr0n) refers to publications, whether in photography, cinematography, or writing, which has the act of sexual intercourse as its subject and has as its purpose to sexually arouse the viewer.
-The abundance and easier access through online means, has made pornography a subject to Internet humour and is sometimes referred to as the purpose of the Internet.
-Pornography is regarded as “one of the driving forces behind the expansion of the World Wide Web”.
+Pornography (or porn, pr0n) refers to publications, whether in photography, cinematography, or writing, which have the act of sexual intercourse as its subject with the purpose to sexually arouse the viewer.
+The abundance of both professional and amateur publications as well as its easy access through online means have made pornography a subject of Internet humor and is sometimes referred to as the purpose of the Internet.
+Pornography is regarded as “one of the driving forces behind the expansion of the World Wide Web.”

-The oldest surviving erotic depictions were in the form of paleolithic cave paintings and carvings (shown below).
-These depictions involved sexual scenes, often with exaggerated human sexual characteristics.
-In Egypt, an artifact called the “Turing Erotic Papyrus” consisted of explicit sexual acts and was painted in the Ramesside period (1292-1075 BCE).
-The ancient Greeks, used ceramics to paint pornographic images.
-They were some of the earliest examples of homosexual pornography and pederasty.
+The oldest surviving depictions of erotic scenes exist in the form of paleolithic cave paintings and carvings (shown below).
+These depictions involved sexual activities, often with exaggerated human genitalia.
+One of the oldest surviving erotic scrolls is the Turin Erotic Papyrus, dating back to Ramesside period (1292-1075 BCE).
+Consisting of 12 different scenes, the men are depicted as short and scruffy, while the women were drawn with lotus flowers and monkeys.
+The ancient Greeks also used ceramics to paint pornographic images, containing some of the earliest examples of homosexual pornography and pederasty.

 The Internet Is For Porn

 The Internet Is For Porn is a catchphrase originating from a song of the same title that appears in the broadway musical “Avenue Q.” It argues that pornography is the purpose the Internet exists.
 Since the musical’s premiere in 2003, videos of the performance have been the subject of parody videos and image macros online.